FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/1_Install.md

     # Port the  UI uses to communicate with the API
     PORT = '19023'
 ```

+### Custom Secrets Configuration

-The following can be updated to use your own secrets, however the values must be
+The following items can be updated to use your own secrets, however the values
-updated in both the `FreeTAKServer-UI/config.py` and the `FreeTAKServer/core/configuration/MainConfig.py` files.
+must be updated in both the `FreeTAKServer-UI/config.py` and the

- If you change those values in the UI you must change also the YAML file configurtation
+`FreeTAKServer/core/configuration/MainConfig.py` files.

-the API key used by the UI to comunicate with FTS. generate a new system user and then set it
+The API key used by the UI to comunicate with FTS.
+Generate a new system user and then set it.
+~~What does this mean?
+Where is a user generated?
+What is a system user?~~

 ```python
 app.config['APIKEY'] = 'Bearer [API_TOKEN]'
 app.config['WEBSOCKETKEY'] = '[Your_Web_socket_Key]'
 ```

-### 9.1 MySQL Configuration
+### MySQL Configuration

 To use a MySQL database, update the URI to point to your database.